What is Counselling?

 Counselling helps the person to explore their feelings in relation to their trauma.
 It is an enormous relief for someone to be able to talk, to open up and express painful memories and feelings that may have been bottled up for a long time.
-Counselling enables the person reach their full potential, so that their experience of sexual violence no longer controls or overwhelms their life.
+Counselling enables the person to reach their full potential so that their experience of sexual violence no longer controls or overwhelms their life.

 How long does counselling take?

 Each person is different and it depends on their individual needs.
 It can vary from a few weeks up to a few months or longer.
 Most people feel some benefit even after a few sessions.
 Each session lasts 50 minutes.
 At the end of the sixth session, it will be decided between the counsellor and the client how many additional sessions may be needed.
 If at any time a client wants to end or leave the counselling they have the choice to do so.

 The first ten counselling sessions are free to all clients.
 After that time a donation is requested.
 Donation boxes can be found in each counselling room.
 If someone wishes to make a donation through our website they are welcome to do so.

 We provide counselling to men who have been sexually abused or raped.
 While sometimes it is more difficult for a man to come forward, the counsellors are very aware of this and will treat their needs in strict confidence.